vinodmeesap/cordova-background-geolocation/README.md

         fastestLocationUpdateInterval: 5000,
         activityRecognitionInterval: 10000,
         stopTimeout: 0,
+        activityType: 'AutomotiveNavigation',

+        // Application config
+        debug: true, // <-- enable this hear sounds for background-geolocation life-cycle.
-        forceReload: true,      // <-- [Android] If the user closes the app **while location-tracking is started** , reboot app (WARNING: possibly distruptive to user)
+        forceReloadOnLocationChange: false,  // <-- [Android] If the user closes the app **while location-tracking is started** , reboot app when a new location is recorded (WARNING: possibly distruptive to user)
+        forceReloadOnMotionChange: false,    // <-- [Android] If the user closes the app **while location-tracking is started** , reboot app when device changes stationary-state (stationary->moving or vice-versa) --WARNING: possibly distruptive to user)
+        forceReloadOnGeofence: false,        // <-- [Android] If the user closes the app **while location-tracking is started** , reboot app when a geofence crossing occurs --WARNING: possibly distruptive to user)
         stopOnTerminate: false,              // <-- [Android] Allow the background-service to run headless when user closes the app.
         startOnBoot: true,                   // <-- [Android] Auto start background-service in headless mode when device is powered-up.

-        activityType: 'AutomotiveNavigation',
-        /**
-        * HTTP Feature:  set an url to allow the native background service to POST locations to your server */
+        // HTTP / SQLite config
         url: 'http://posttestserver.com/post.php?dir=cordova-background-geolocation',
-        batchSync: false,       // <-- [Default: false] Set true to sync locations to server in 1 HTTP request.
+        batchSync: true,       // <-- [Default: false] Set true to sync locations to server in a single HTTP request.
         autoSync: true,         // <-- [Default: true] Set true to sync each location to server as it arrives.
         maxDaysToPersist: 1,    // <-- Maximum days to persist a location in plugin's SQLite database when HTTP fails
         headers: {
             "X-FOO": "bar"